FLAME: Federated Learning Across Multi-device Environments: Evaluation

-\textbf{Generalizability of the learned classifiers.} Finally, we evaluate the generalizability of the learned global and device models on new users and new devices of the same user through leave-one-user-out~(LOUO) and leave-one-device-out~(LODO) experiments, on the RealWorld dataset.
+Finally, we evaluate the generalizability of the learned global and device models on new users and new devices of the same user through leave-one-user-out~(LOUO) and leave-one-device-out~(LODO) experiments, on the RealWorld dataset.
 For the LOUO experiments, we randomly select three users~(S1, S2, and S11) to be left out.
-In each LOUO experiment, one of the three users is excluded from training, and the global and device models trained with all other users are tested on this held-out user.
+In each LOUO experiment, one of the three users is excluded from dataset generation.
+Therefore, no newly generated users inherit data from the left out user in training, and the global and device models trained with all other users are tested on this held-out user.
 In the LODO experiments, one of the seven devices in the RealWorld dataset is held-out and the models are trained on the remaining devices.

 Figure~\ref{generalizability-a} and \ref{generalizability-b} report the mean and standard deviation of $F_1$ scores over 100 rounds for the three LOUO and seven LODO experiments.
 In both cases, we observe that the global models achieve higher test accuracies for unseen users and unseen devices, which suggests that the global FL models generalize better than the personal models.
 This result highlights the need for maintaining both personal and global models during FL; while personal models offer higher inference $F_1$ score on each device, global models could be used to bootstrap HAR inference for new users and new devices that may appear in the future.
 Eventually, we expect that the new users or devices will also participate in FL training and learn a personalized model using \system{}.